 Don’t wait for your pet to find their way home.
 Just because they’ve run away before and made it back home safely doesn’t guarantee they will this time.

-Just because your pet isn’t at the shelter right now doesn’t mean they won’t eventually end up here.
-Lost dogs can be viewed on our lost and found web page.
+First, “Register A Dog Lost” on our website under the Lost and Found page.
+Don’t worry, just because your pet isn’t at the shelter right now doesn’t mean they won’t eventually end up here.
+Lost dogs at ARC or those found by the public can be viewed on our lost and found page.
 If you see a dog that may be yours, stop by and a staff member will accompany you through our kennels.
 A valid photo ID is required.

 Social media sites like Facebook, Twitter, and Nextdoor are great for spreading the word that your pet is lost.
 Create a post with a picture of your pet and ask friends to share it.
 There are also specific Facebook pages dedicated to reuniting lost pets with their owners.